-The number of Standard Long Haired Dachshunds born in the UK and registered in Breed Registry by year of birth between January 1990 and December 2021 are shown in Figure 2.
-The trend of registrations over year of birth (1990 - 2021) was -5.3 per
+The number of Miniature Wire Haired Dachshunds born in the UK and registered in Breed Registry by year of birth between January 1990 and December 2021 are shown in Figure 2.
+The trend of registrations over year of birth (1990 - 2021) was -0.3 per year (with a 95% confidence interval of -3.6 to +3.1), reflecting the overall decrease in registration numbers during this time.
+In 2021, the number of Miniature Wire Haired

 There are several types of awards that dogs can achieve in a number of activities, such as conformation shows or field trials.
 The most commonly known awards are champion titles and stud book numbers.
 To win a champion title, a dog needs to win three Challenge Certificates (CC) at championship shows where CCs are on offer, and under three different judges.
-A stud book number is achieved when either a dog wins a stud book qualifying award at a championship show, or a dog obtains a Junior Warrant.
+A stud book number is achieved when either a dog wins a stud book qualifying award at a championship show, or obtains a Junior Warrant.
 Thus, there are more dogs with stud book numbers than champion dogs.
 Statistics pertaining to champion dogs, and dogs with stud book number, indicate the proportion of dogs actively engaged in activities governed by The Kennel Club.